gear-foundation/academy/docs/03-intermediate/03-wait-wake-system/testing_wait_for.md

 }
 ```

-Upon running the test, you will encounter the following debug messages.
-Examine them attentively to ensure that the program executed as intended.
+When running the test, observe the following debug messages carefully to verify the program executed as planned.

 ```console
 [DEBUG test] [handle(0x0fc8..ced9)] 0x0100..0000: !!!!
 HANDLE !!!!